 Anyone interested in becoming a Certified Fiber Optics Technician should attend this class.
 Course fee includes study materials, exam fees, Text Book, and CD and 1-year membership to the FOA.
 Note: The student must pass both the written and hands on exams to successfully pass this course.

 Course Objective: Program prepares the student to take the CFOT (Certified Fiber Optics Technician) exam given and graded at the end of class.
-Student will be able to effectively and efficiently install, terminate, and test multimode/singlemode fiber optic networks.
+Student will be able to effectively and efficiently install, terminate, and test multimode or singlemode fiber optic networks to existing standards.

 Along with chapter tests, class discussions, and substantial hands-on activities, the CFOT exam is given and graded at the end of the class.
-Students will demonstrate the ability to build and test a fiber optic LAN network.
+Students will receive a certificate of completion upon successful completion of the program.
+Students will demonstrate the ability to build, test, and troubleshoot a fiber optic LAN network.